platisd/definition-of-done/README.md

 ```

 Important fields:
-* `on`: You should launch this action when there is a new pull request opened and when there's a comment edit
+* `on`: You should launch this action when there is a new pull request opened or edited
 (marking a checklist counts as an edit).
-* `if`: You should disable the execution of the job unless the appropriate conditions are present.
-This will
- skip running the Action needlessly and posting comments on issues instead of pull requests.
 * `dod_yaml`: You must specify the relative path to the `yaml` with the checklist you would like to be posted
 with the syntax described earlier.
-* `github_token`: You must provide the GitHub token for the Action to be able to post comments in your pull request.
+* `github_token`: You must provide the GitHub token for the Action to be able to view and
+most importantly edit your pull request description.
 * (Optional) `comment_header`: You may provide a custom message to be displayed above the checklist instead of the
 default one found in [action.yml]().